ELECTROMYOGRAPHY (EMG) TESTING: A GUIDE FOR BETTER TREATMENT

-Electromyography (EMG) is a procedure that uses an instrument called an electromyograph to convert the electrical activity from skeletal muscles into a visual account or sound.
-The test diagnoses neuromuscular abnormalities and is used during biofeedback training.
-At Hope Neurological & Medical Services, we provide an EMG test to take a closer look at the issue you might be having under your skin that is not visibly seen.
+Electromyography (EMG) is a procedure that uses an instrument called an electromyograph to convert the electrical activity of skeletal muscles into visual or auditory signals.
+This test is commonly used to diagnose neuromuscular abnormalities and is often utilized during biofeedback training.
+At Hope Neurological & Medical Services, we offer EMG testing to closely examine issues beneath the skin that may not be visibly apparent.

 CALL FOR AN APPOINTMENT